georgiee/coding-for-kids/slides.md

 ![fit](images/03-how/wonder-blockly-app.jpg)

 ---
-^ Here comes mbot- my favorite robot.
+^ mbot- my favorite robot.

 ## [fit] mbot

 ---
 ^ He's based on Arduino uno and OpenSource.

-^ This means you can create all parts yourself and use the software for free.
+^ This means you could create all parts yourself and use the software for free.

 ^ You can of course buy it as a package for 80 EUR.